 Another UFO researcher, Miles Johnson, said in an interview on BBC Radio 4’s current affairs PM programme that Max had been working to “expose enemies within other realities”.
 Unfortunately it all then got a bit confusing.
 When asked if Miles believed Max was dead or alive, Miles replied “not quite either … they have control of us, alive or in our death state”.

 Max has been buried in Canterbury, and North East Kent Coroner’s Office say their investigations into his death are still in the “very early stages”.

 [I’m currently updating this one in real time, so bear with me if it can seem a bit scrappy.
 I shall tidy it up better when this hysteria dies down, hopefully once Halloween is over!].

 I think it’s fair to say that 2016 has produced more than its share of craziness and oddities, and it would be impossible to pull out any one particular thing to sum up just how bizarre this year has been at times.
-The Clown Sightings of the United States must be somewhere on the list though.
+The Clown Sightings of the United States, and now Britain as well, must be somewhere on the list though.